garybgenett/gary-os/README.md

 [Goals]: #goals

-Here are the guiding principles that keep GaryOS going in a consistent direction, with a consistent purpose.
+Here are the guiding principles that keep GaryOS going in a consistent direction with a consistent purpose.

 Top requirements:

-  * All-purpose, multi-OS rescue environment, based on Funtoo
+  * Source-based, all-purpose, multi-OS rescue environment ([Funtoo])
-  * Complete system, with all packages installed as they normally would be
+  * Complete system, installing packages normally with no filesystem pruning
-  * As close to default as possible, aside from Portage package build tuning
+  * Stay as default as possible, aside from [Portage] tuning of package builds
-  * Generic 64-bit build, supporting most modern x86 platforms
+  * Generic 64-bit build, supporting all modern x86 platforms
-  * Bootable from a single kernel file, using initramfs
+  * Bootable from a single kernel file, using [Linux initramfs]
-  * Make Funtoo installation trivial as a live media
+  * Simplify the process of installing Funtoo (or [Gentoo])
+  * Proudly demonstrate and evangelize old-school hacker geekiness

 Other objectives:

-  * Support as many boot methods as possible, such as USB setup and PXE
+  * Support as many boot methods as possible (see [Booting])
   * Minimalist, performant Portage configuration, using only what is needed
-  * Avoid non-opensource and binary licenses and packages as much as possible
+  * Avoid closed source licenses and binary packages as much as possible
-  * Example configuration/scripts for tuning and maintaining a Funtoo system
+  * Example configuration and scripts for tuning and maintaining a Funtoo system
   * Foster a DIY (Do It Yourself) approach through good documentation
-  * Learning environment for those new to GNU/Linux or Funtoo
+  * Learning environment for those new to [GNU/Linux] or Funtoo

 Explicit non-goals:

-  * Growing bigger than a single kernel file
+  * Growing bigger than a single kernel file ([Rootfs] [Filesystem] aside)
+  * Development of a helper scripts or commands library for non-GaryOS tasks
   * Customization or deep branding of overall system
-  * Development of a helper scripts/commands library
-  * Alteration of boot or "init" infrastructure
+  * Alteration of boot or 'init' infrastructure
   * Becoming a complete desktop environment

+GaryOS will continue to be a [Kernel] and [Builder] above all else.

 ### Advantages #################################################################
 [Advantages]: #advantages